bastienleonard/pysfml-cython/doc/sphinx/source/reference/audio.rst

       Open a music from an audio file.
-This function doesn't start playing the music (call ``play()`` to do so). :exc:`PySFMLException` is raised if opening the file fails.
+This function doesn't start playing the music (call ``play()`` to do so).

+      :exc:`PySFMLException` is raised if an error occurs.

    .. classmethod:: open_from_memory(str data)

       Open a music from an audio file in memory.
 This function doesn't start playing the music (call ``play()`` to do so).

+      :exc:`PySFMLException` is raised if an error occurs.

+   .. classmethod:: open_from_stream(InputStream stream)

+      Open a music from an audio file in a custom stream.
+This class method doesn't start playing the music (call play() to do so).

-      :exc:`PySFMLException` is raised if opening the file fails.
+      :exc:`PySFMLException` is raised if an error occurs.

 .. class:: Sound([SoundBuffer buffer])